AnthonyMastrean/WindowsPowerShell/readme.markdown

 ==========
 There are many ways to run git on Windows.
 There are many shells to choose from, some GUI tools, but they all start with [msysgit](http://code.google.com/p/msysgit/).
 I install without any "Additional icons" or "Windows Explorer integration".
 This is because we're going to integrate git with our PowerShell console later.
 I select the option to run git from the Windows Command Prompt so that the git is added to my PATH automatically.
 And finally, for compatibility, I checkout Windows-style and commit Unix-style.
 This hasn't caused me any problems yet, and I believe is a configurable option (in case you work on a project that requires another option).

-Confirm that the installation was successful by opening a PowerShell console and typing
+Confirm that the installation was successful by opening a PowerShell console and running a command.

     PS> git